Skip to main content

 • A local LLM frontend is the chat interface you use to talk to your model.
 Ollama provides the API; the frontend is the UI.

-• Open WebUI is the most feature-rich (RAG, multimodal, knowledge bases, function calling).
+• Open WebUI is the most feature-rich (RAG, multimodal, knowledge bases, function calling) with 140,000+ GitHub stars.
 Requires Docker.
 12 GB RAM+ recommended.

-• Jan AI is a desktop app (Windows, macOS) with offline sync.
+• Jan AI is a desktop app (Windows, macOS, Linux) with offline sync.
 No server setup.
 Popular with non-technical users.

 Top 8 Local LLM Frontends: Feature Comparison